tyeatts75/Data310/project1.md

    switch locations.
 The model for homes in Charlottesville fared pretty well, with many of the lower value homes doing very well.
 When it came to the higher value homes there was a much higher variance in success, as can be seen on the plot.
 Also, when looking at the loss it has a large drop after the first few epochs, but then a very staticy up and down trend can be noticed.
+It also should be mentioned that the model had a very high mse of 303.

 (2) In your estimation is there a particular variable that may improve model performance?